pkivolowitz/CSC3510-S-2024/projects/p6/README.md

 ## Partner rules

-All work is solo.
-Feel free to discuss approaches in any size grouping you wish.
-But no code sharing.
+Work with a partner.

 ## Due Date

-This project is due on the last day of classes (11:59 PM on May 19).
+This project is due on the last day of classes at 11:59 PM.

 ## Comment about testing your code